Lotame/docs/index.md

 ## Implementation Guides

+### Basic Implementation Guide

+For Lotame customers that want to collect 1st party data only, along with other basic functions (deploy ID syncing & export beacons).
+The [Basic Implementation Guide](lightning-tag/basic-implementation.md) will provide our best practice implementation.

 ### Google Ad Manager Guide

 For Lotame customers that use Google Ad Manager (formerly DoubleClick for Publishers) for their ad-serving, we have an example showing you how to pass your Lotame audience data in our Best Practice Guide for integrating [Lotame Lightning Tag with Google Ad Manager](lightning-tag/implementation-google-ad-manager.md).